AugustinMortier/a-profiles/docs/examples.rst

 Basic corrections
 -----------------

 Here is a non exhaustive list of basic corrections available to correct profile measurements.
-For more information, check out the :ref:`API`.

 Extrapolation lowest layers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^